rackerlabs/environment-discovery-utility/CONTRIBUTING.md

 Highlighted standards or anything not covered by the preceding guidelines.

+#### Nested Expression Whitespace

+The style guide calls out nested expressions as needed a space on the inside of the perenthesis like `$( Some-Command )`.
+We prefer to not have spaces where not needed like this: `$(Some-Command)`.
+This should not be confused with script blocks which should have a single whitespace for padding `{ Some-Command }`.

 #### Comment Based Help

 All scripts should be written with the appropriate inline documentation, please refer to this template when adding help to your script.